elqal3awii/WebSecurity-Academy-with-Python/Authentication/broken_brute_force_protection_ip_block/README.md

 2. After every 2 tries, login in with correct credentials to bypass blocking

 # Run Script
-1. change the URL of the lab
+1. Change the URL of the lab
-2. change the PATH for you passwords list
+2. Change the PATH for you passwords list
 3. Start script
 ```
 ~$ python broken_brute_force_protection_ip_block.py